-The DPSA facilitated consultation on the third national action plan through community-based meetings and online channels.
-While diverse civil society stakeholders could participate in and express their views, these views generally did not inform or influence decision-making on action plan themes and commitments.
-Civil society concerns regarding the incoherent and unambitious nature of the plan overall were not addressed.
-An additional concern is that government and civil society have not agreed upon criteria for the DPSA to select proposed commitments for inclusion in the national action plan.
+The Department of Public Service and Administration (DPSA) facilitated consultation on the third national action plan through community-based meetings and online channels.
+While diverse civil society stakeholders could participate, their views generally did not inform or influence decision-making on action plan themes and commitments.
+No multistakeholder forum was created during the first year to monitor implementation.